 Arthur Landry, cobbler

 At the turn of the century the building was owned by Patrick Cauley, who emigrated from Ireland at age 12 in 1862.
-He and his wife Bridget moved to Maine in the early 1890s from New Hampshire, where Patrick had worked as a currier and shoe maker in a factory.
-He was able to buy the home on Lower Main Street where his family of 7 children lived.
-By 1910 Bridget died and all of the children were working in the mills or caring for the family: Mary, the oldest, was at home; Catherine was married and living with her family of 3 in the same house with her siblings; Jennie was a dresser; Delia was at home, perhaps working in the shop; Jeremiah was in the shoe factory; 16-year-old Elizabeth was a spooler; and 12-year-old William was at home.
+He and his wife Bridget moved to Maine in the early 1890s from New Hampshire, where Patrick had worked as a currier and as a shoe maker in a factory.
+He was able to buy the home on lower Main Street where his family of seven children lived.
+By 1910 Bridget died, and all of the children were working in the mills or caring for the family: Mary, the oldest, was at home; Catherine was married and living with her family of 3 in the same house with her siblings; Jennie was a dresser; Delia was at home, perhaps working in the shop; Jeremiah was in the shoe factory; 16-year-old Elizabeth was a spooler; and 12-year-old William was at home.

 The candy store was operated by the family out of a ground-floor space facing the street, with two large plate-glass windows to display their wares.
 The Cauley family lived in the apartment above.
 The shop appears as a confectionery on a map of 1901, and it was still there in 1925 when this ad was printed in the South Berwick Town Report:

 Sullivan & Cauley, Salmon Street, South Berwick, Maine – “We wish to inform the people of South Berwick and vicinity, that we have opened an up-to-date store in the Cauley Block on Salmon Street, and carry a first class stock of CONFECTIONARY, CIGARS, FRUIT, ICE CREAM, ETC., which we sell at the lowest prices consistent with the quality of the goods.
 TRY OUR HOME MADE FUDGE – Ice Cream and Pure Fruit Sodas and College Ices a specialty.” -- 1925 South Berwick town report